athul/jimbru/README.md

+# IMPORTANT: There seems to be an error in deploying this, planning for a rewrite of the whole.

 # Jimbru

 Jimbru is an Privacy Oriented web analytics Server which is built with FastAPI and Deta Base as DB.